The following details the steps and tools for painting TilesA simple class that allows a sprite to be rendered on a Tilemap. More info

 Use the Picker Tool to pick a Tile from the Tilemap or Tilemap palette; hold and drag over multiple Tiles to select more at once.
 The active tool switches to the Paintbrush Tool once a selection is made, to allow you to paint immediately on the Tilemap with the selected Tile(s).

-Use the Eraser Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
-To erase a larger area at once, hold and drag the Eraser Tool to the desired size in the Tilemap Palette, then
+Use the Erase Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
+To erase a larger area at once, hold and drag the Erase Tool to the desired size in the Tilemap Palette, then paint over Tiles you want to delete on the Tilemap.

-The Fill Tool is used to fill a contiguous area of the same Tile or empty cells with the selected Tile.
+The Fill Tool is used to fill a contiguous area of empty cells or identical Tiles with the selected Tile.
 Select the Tile to use as the Fill by selecting it from the Tilemap Palette.
-Multiple Tiles cannot be selected for this Tool.
+This tool cannot be used with multiple Tiles.

 Use the Tilemap Focus mode to focus on a specific Tilemap or Grid GameObject, and fade out other GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info